Himavarsha14/LINUX-SYSTEM-PROGRAMING/Threads_in_linux.md

     return 0;
 }
 ```
-## 40.Develop a c program that creates a thread that calculates the average of a number.
+## 40.Develop a c program that creates a thread that calculates the average of numbers in an array.
 ```c
 #include <stdio.h>
 #include <pthread.h>